wavemotion-dave/NINTV-DS/README.md

 Settings you should probably not touch :
 -----------------------
-* Backtab Latched is normally disabled.
-There are two known games (Stampede and Masters of the Universe) that need this to display properly.
+* Backtab Latched is normally disabled (lower accuracy) for the older DS hardware and normally enabled (higher accuracy) for DSi or above.
+There are three known games (Stampede, Masters of the Universe and Ninja Odyssey) that need this to display properly.
 Most games do not change the backtab while the screen is rendering but to gain speed, these two games do just that.
 Setting this to TRUE chews up significant DS CPU time - but is a more accurate rendering.
 If you encounter a future game where the images on screen appear to "jump" or "jitter" - try turing this to TRUE, Save your settings and reload the game.
 * Fudge Timing is needed for the original version of Mattel Motocross which is running right at the edge of proper timing... some non NTSC systems had problems running that game back in the day.
 The cycle emulation on Nintellivision is pretty close but not perfect - so the fudge timing is used make it so Motocross runs properly.
 It's unlikely you would ever need to change this but I put it in to future-proof the emulator in there is another game discovered with borderline timing chartacteristics.
 * Skip Blanks is needed for B-17 bomber as it should not blank the display when it's not active.
 The timing in Nintellivision is not perfect and without this set to TRUE, B-17 bomber will "flash" and it's a bit jarring.
 I don't know of any other games that need this setting but I've included it just in case.